China September exports, imports in deeper contraction as tariffs bite

 The downbeat data is likely to reinforce expectations that Beijing needs to introduce more stimulus measures to avert a sharper economic downturn, despite tentative signs of a thaw in tense trade relations between the world's top economies.

-September had marked another major escalation in the dispute, with Washington imposing 15per cent tariffs on more than US$125 billion in Chinese imports from Sept.
-1, and Beijing hitting back with retaliatory levies.
+September had marked another major escalation in the dispute, with Washington imposing 15 per cent tariffs on more than US$125 billion in Chinese imports from Sep 1, and Beijing hitting back with retaliatory levies.

 Some economists attributed the deterioration in exports to a fading in the so-called "front-loading" effect.
 Some Chinese firms had rushed to ship goods to the United States ahead of the September deadline, supporting overall July and August export readings.